open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

             raise TypeError(
                 'elements in datasets sequence should be config or ' f'`BaseDataset` instance, but got {type(dataset)}')
-        # Record the meta infomation of source dataset
+        # Record the meta information of source dataset
         self._metainfo = self.dataset.metainfo

         '''